 Though Buddy Guy will forever be associated with Chicago, his story actually begins in Louisiana.
 One of five children, he was born in 1936 to a sharecropper’s family and raised on a plantation near the small town of Lettsworth, located some 140 miles northwest of New Orleans.
 Buddy was just seven years old when he fashioned his first makeshift “guitar”—a two-string contraption attached to a piece of wood and secured with his mother’s hairpins.

 These many years later, Buddy Guy is a genuine American treasure, and one of the final surviving connections to an historic era in the country’s musical evolution.
-And still, as one glorious track on Rhythm & Blues puts it, he claims that “All That Makes Me Happy is the Blues.”
+He keeps looking to the future of the blues through his ongoing work with his 16-year-old protégé, Quinn Sullivan.

 “I worry a lot about the legacy of Muddy, Wolf, and all the guys who created this stuff,” he says.
 “I want people to remember them.
 It's like the Ford car—Henry Ford invented the Ford car, and regardless how much technology they got on them now, you still have that little sign that says ‘Ford’ on the front.

 “One of the last things Muddy Waters told me—when I found out how ill he was, I gave him a call and said, ‘I'm on my way to your house.’
 And he said, ‘Don't come out here, I'm doing all right.
 Just keep the damn blues alive.’
 They all told me that if they left here before I did, then everything was going to be on my shoulders.
 So as long as I'm here, I'm going to do whatever I can to keep it alive.”